- Oops!Something went wrong.Please try again later.

 Have Earnings And Dividends Been Growing?

 The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
 In the past ten years, Provident Financial Holdings has increased its dividend at approximately 17% a year on average.
 It's encouraging to see the company lifting dividends while earnings are growing, suggesting at least some corporate interest in rewarding shareholders.

 The Bottom Line

-Wondering what the future holds for Provident Financial Services?
-See what the six analysts we track are forecasting, with this visualisation of its historical and future estimated earnings and cash flow
+Curious what other investors think of Provident Financial Holdings?
+See what analysts are forecasting, with this visualisation of its historical and future estimated earnings and cash flow.

 A common investment mistake is buying the first interesting stock you see.
 Here you can find a list of promising dividend stocks with a greater than 2% yield and an upcoming dividend.